-Table 1 shows Cronbach's alpha testing result and CR that have small value which were [ACT] Accessibility and Technology dimension value 0.895 and [SOC] Social and Culture value 0.910, or both values is more than 0.7.
-The validity test result shows that all indicator is valid due to the average variance extracted (AVE) value which is more than 0.5.
-Validity test result with Cronbach's alpha shows that all indicator is reliable due to it has alpha value of more than 0.7.
-To get the Goodness of Fit (GoF) value on PLS-SEM, it shall be formulated by $\sqrt{\text{AVE} \text{R}^2}$ (Tenenhaus et al., 2005; Valentini & Damasio, 2016).
-Good results of validity and reliability test shows that construct method is robust (strong) (Cham et al., 2012; Maslowsky
+The validity test result shows that all indicator is valid due to the average variance extracted (AVE) value which is more than 0.5 (>0.5).
+Validity test result with Cronbach alpha shows that all indicator is reliable due to it has alpha more than 0.7.
+To get the Goodness of Fit (GoF) value on PLS-SEM, it shall be formulated by $\sqrt{AVE R^2}$ (Tenenhaus et al., 2005; Valentini & Damasio, 2016).
+Test Good results of Validity and Reliability Test good results shows that construct method is robust (strong) (Cham et al., 2012; Maslowsky et al., 2015; Ursachi et al., 2015) and hypothesis Test can be carriedy out.

 Table 1.
-Reliability and validation test on the dimensions of community forest sustainability
+Reliability and validation test on the dimensions of com munity forest sustainal bility Variable Reliability Validation GoF Desc.